Amit Prakash Sharma: Biography

 Amit Sharma was born on April 12, 1968, in West Lafayette, Indiana, U.S. He grew up in New Delhi and attended Delhi Public School, Mathura Road.
 Later, he went to U.S. for his undergraduate studies to Purdue University, did his master's and PhD at Northwestern University in protein crystallography in 1995.
 Sharma went on to do his post-doctoral work at St. John's College, Oxford and also served as faculty till 2000.
 On his return to India in 2004, he joined International Centre for Genetic Engineering and Biotechnology as a staff scientist.
-Since 2019, Sharma has assumed the post of Director of National Institute of Malaria Research in New Delhi.
+Sharma was the director of National Institute of Malaria Research in New Delhi from 2019 till 2022.

 Legacy

 Sharma's research is focused in the field of structural parasitology, and he has carried out advanced research in malaria parasite biology.
 He led the ICGEB group of scientists who collaborated with the researchers from the Broad Institute who discovered a new compound, bicyclic azetidine, which showed potential against the Plasmodium parasite that caused malaria.
 His studies have been documented by way of a number of articles.
 PublicationsList, an online repository of scientific articles, has listed several of them.

 Sharma has delivered keynote or invited speeches at many conferences and sits on the editorial board of Proceedings of the National Academy of Sciences, India for Section B - Biological Sciences.